Cancer Comes to Our Family

 One thing I do know is that God is good and He is in control.
 He has chosen this path for me, and I have to walk down it, whether kicking and screaming, or by taking a leap of faith and trusting in Him regardless of the outcome.
 Another thing I know is that my husband is amazing and we're trusting that God will do something awesome through this!

 Dan and Angie and our grandsons Jake and Ty are part of a wonderful fellowship called Gresham Bible Church.
 Dan recently became one of the elders, and he enjoys serving the church in this way.
 On Saturday Dan’s pastor, Vergil Brown, who I know and love, asked Dan to share about Angie in the next day’s service.
 But Sunday morning Vergil called Dan and asked him not only to share about Angela, but to bring the morning message.
-With 45 minutes preparation before going to church, here is the message Dan brought, which he called "Fix your eyes on Christ".
-This was Dan’s first sermon.
-Listen to it and I think you’ll agree it shouldn’t be his last. :)
+With 45 minutes preparation before going to church, Dan brought a message which he called "Fix your eyes on Christ".
+This was Dan’s first sermon, and I don’t think it should be his last. :)

 Nanci and I, unable to get a flight home until today, were so encouraged by Dan’s message, which was powerful, and an example of the good God is already bringing out of this difficult experience.
 Dan is a new elder at his church, and I can't think of a better perspective for an elder to bring to the body than what he shares.